-How can I use Alternate IDs to check-in patients?
+How can I use Alternate IDs to check-in existing patients?

 Prerequisites